How Australian camping booking systems work: A state-by-state guide

 How NSW National Parks bookings work

 NSW manages 350+ campgrounds through NSW National Parks, using a booking platform called RezExpert.
-Sites become available on a rolling basis, up to about 6 months in advance.
+Sites become available on a rolling basis — typically 3–6 months ahead, depending on the campground.

-This means new availability trickles in daily as the booking window advances.
+This means new availability trickles in over time as the booking window advances.
 There's no single "drop day."
 The most organised campers check regularly and snap up dates as they appear.

 Why coastal campgrounds are a battleground

 The booking system is simple, but the demand isn't.
-NSW's coastal campgrounds, particularly along the South Coast and Northern Beaches, book out months ahead.
+NSW's coastal campgrounds, particularly along the South Coast and Sydney fringe (Ku-ring-gai, Bouddi, Illawarra), book out months ahead.

 Then there's The Basin at Ku-ring-gai Chase National Park: 114 tent sites accessible only by ferry from Palm Beach or a steep 2.8km walk.
 It's about 42km from Sydney CBD, so weekend bookings are competitive year-round, not just during holidays.